davidwhitney/CodeDojos/ConwaysGameOfLife/readme.md

 The initial pattern constitutes the seed of the system.

-The first generation is created by applying the above rules simultaneously to every cell in the seed.
+The first generation is created by applying the rule in the user stories below simultaneously to every cell in the seed.
 Births and deaths occur simultaneously, and the discrete moment at which this happens is  called a tick.

 The rules continue to be applied repeatedly to create further generations.